-As of April 1, 2010, bond proceeds have financed \$3.0 billion of Measure R Projects, some of which are not yet complete.
+As of February 1, 2010, bond proceeds have financed \$3.0 billion of Measure R Projects, some of which are not yet complete.
 State matching funds have also been allocated to the Measure R Projects.

-(3) As of April 1, 2010, bond proceeds have financed \$2.144 billion of Measure Y Projects, some of which are not yet complete.
+As of February 1, 2010, bond proceeds have financed \$2.144 billion of Measure Y Projects, some of which are not yet complete.
 State matching funds have also been allocated to the Measure Y Projects.

-"SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - California Constitutional and Statutory Provisions Relating to Ad Valorem Property Taxes" herein.
+Authorization until the assessed valuation within the District is sufficient to support additional general obligation indebtedness.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - California Constitutional and Statutory Provisions Relating to Ad Valorem Property Taxes" herein.